lvrheaume/lvrheaume/README.md

 - 💞️ I’m looking to collaborate on ... do you know how to build a web app? please let me know!
 - 📫 How to reach me ... feel free to email or message, I'm happy to connect.
 - 😄 Pronouns: ...
 She/They
 - ⚡ Fun fact: ...
-I have three guinea pigs, a BFA in 3d Animation and Film, and I used to teach bellydance in college.
+I have three guinea pigs, a BFA in 3d Animation and Film, and I want to build things that help people.

 <!---
 lvrheaume/lvrheaume is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.